-Hotels in Bratislava are a bit expensive, so we’d suggest to check the hostels or a private flat with AirBnb.
-The best area to stay is definitely Stare Mesto/ Old Town, but also the nearest quarter of Ruzinov can be a good choice.
+Hotels in Bratislava are a bit expensive, so we’d suggest checking the hostels or a private flat with AirBnb.
+The best area to stay in is definitely Stare Mesto/ Old Town, but also the nearest quarter of Ruzinov can be a good choice.
 Our favorite hotel is IBIS, under the castle.

 Five hot tips for enjoying Bratislava:

-1. If you are visiting Bratislava during Christmas period, do not miss Christmas markets in the two main squares.
+1. If you visit Bratislava during the Christmas period, do not miss Christmas markets in the two main squares.
 Try the hot wine and local specialties such as Lokse (kind of Slovak pancakes), and enjoy the Christmas atmosphere.

 2. Try to find the best beer in the city: many pubs have local and international craft beer, and it’s quite cheap.
 Cheers!

-4. Go explore Koliba, a forest close to the city.
-Perfect for a small hike during the summer, it’s enjoyable also during the winter, where you can go sledding on the snow.
+4. explore Koliba, a forest close to the city.
+Perfect for a small hike during the summer, it’s also enjoyable during the winter, where you can go sledding on the snow.

 5. Rent a bicycle and go to Devin.
 You will find the ruins of an ancient castle, with an interesting story and a beautiful landscape all around.

 One thing you would like to change about Bratislava?

 The weather: during the winter it can be freezing!